spack/spack/lib/spack/docs/tutorial_buildsystems.rst

 Here demonstrate another strategy that we can use to manipulate our package We can provide command-line arguments to :code:`make()`.
-Since :code:`Bowtie` can use `tbb` we can either add :code:`NO_TBB=1` as a argument to prevent :code:`tbb` support or we can just invoke :code:`make` with no arguments.
+Since :code:`Bowtie` can use :code:`tbb` we can either add :code:`NO_TBB=1` as a argument to prevent :code:`tbb` support or we can just invoke :code:`make` with no arguments.

 :code:`Bowtie` requires our :code:`install_target` to provide a path to the install directory.
-We can do this by providing :code:`PREFIX=` as a command line argument to :code:`make()`.
+We can do this by providing :code:`prefix=` as a command line argument to :code:`make()`.

 Let's look at a couple of other examples and go through them: